Old Farmer's Almanac Releases Outlook For Winter In Northeast

-A brand-new forecast for the winter of 2022-23 is calling for a cold, snowy winter.
+A brand-new forecast for the winter of 2022-23 is calling for a cold, snowy one.

 It's in the 231st edition of the Old Farmer's Almanac, which says it has an 80-percent accuracy rate with its weather forecasts.